-Additive manufacturing technologies, which have become widespread in many fields with their success in manufacturing complex structures, have started to attract interest in regenerative and restorative dental applications as an alternative to conventional and subtractive methods.
-This technology, which is employed in many areas of dentistry, has raised hopes for total regeneration of dental tissues, particularly with the ability to create dynamic models with 4D printers.
-Although there are case reports and in-vivo studies on the clinical use of these technologies for surgical, orthodontic, endodontic, and prosthodontic applications in the literature, there are few studies on restorative applications, owing to the limitations of the materials used with additive manufacturing technologies.
+Additive manufacturing technologies, which have become widespread in many fields due to their success in manufacturing complex structures, have started to attract interest in regenerative and restorative dental applications as an alternative to conventional and subtractive methods.
+This technology, which is employed in many areas of dentistry, has raised hopes for the total regeneration of dental tissues, particularly with the ability to create dynamic models with 4DP.